 (For S corporations, partnerships, and LLCs taxed as S corporations or partnerships)

-If your business is an S corporation, partnership, or an LLC taxed as an S corporation or partnership, and you filed a tax extension by March 15, 2025, you have until September 16, 2025 to make both employer and employee contributions to your Solo 401k.
+If your business is an S corporation, partnership, or an LLC taxed as an S corporation or partnership, and you filed a tax extension by March 16, 2026, you have until September 15, 2026 to make both employer and employee contributions for the 2025 tax year.

 Extended Contribution Deadline